Emergency and Disaster Readiness (EDR) Training for Caregivers

 This course discusses community resilience and how it contributes to climate adaptation.
 Emergency preparedness will be examined, including identifying local resources and integrating individuals with access and functional needs into emergency plans.
 Emergency preparedness will be further explored in this unit by identifying which items should be included in emergency kits and the types of “go kits” that are needed to support individuals, including those with disabilities, during climate-related emergencies.

-Course 4: Protective Actions for Climate Related Emergencies
+Course 4: Protective Actions for Climate-Related Emergencies

 This course will discuss protective actions that should be taken during climate-related emergencies and how to prevent and address injuries related to extreme heat exposure.
 You will also learn proper techniques that help move someone who is unable to walk due to injury or ability, or is bed-bound, during a climate-related emergency.